 2.4.4 Data and metadata reporting

-2.4.4.1 Members shall report and make available observations in the standard formats specified by the Manual on Codes (WMO-No. 306).
+2.4.4.1 Members shall report and make available observations through the WIS in the standard formats specified by the Manual on Codes (WMO-No. 306) in real time (immediately after completion of observation).

+Note: This provision includes also associated real-time metadata when it is part of the standard format.

+The hectoPascal (hPa) shall be the unit in which atmospheric pressure is measured for meteorological purposes.
+(3.3.2.2)

 2.4.4.2 In the case of GAW observations, Members shall report and make available observations in standard formats as advised by GAW data centres, in accordance with the provisions in chapter 6.

+2.4.4.3 Members shall/should record, retain and archive all observations they make available internationally.
+(2.2.1.10-shall; 2.2.2.8-shall; 2.5.8-shall; 2.6.2.3-should; 2.7.2.2-should)

+Note: Non-destructive storage of observations is important to ensure that data and metadata quality and information content are not altered.
+(Note for 2.7.2.3) to be further reedited to harmonize with 2.4.4.4

+2.4.4.4 Members should record and retain all Level I data used in a provision of observation they make available internationally.

+Editorial note: Level I and II data – definitions must be there

 Note: Members are to report and make available up-to-date WIGOS metadata as specified in section 2.5.2.